 - 1. Consider the following two put options contracts: the first is 15% out-of-the-money and the second is 25% out-of-the-money.
-How could a put bear spread be created?
-Up to what percentage could this put bear spread insure losses in the equity portfolio? - 2.
+How could a put bear spread be created? - 2.
 How can the growth rate of an endowment be calculated?